EXISTS (SQL)

 The NOT EXISTS clause tests for the non-existence of a row in a table, as shown in the following example:

-EXISTS can be used wherever a predicate condition can be specified, as described in the Overview of Predicates page of this manual.
+EXISTS can be used wherever a predicate condition can be specified, as described in Overview of Predicates.

 Where applicable, the system automatically applies Set-Valued Subquery Optimization (SVSO) to an EXISTS or NOT EXISTS subquery.
 For details on this optimization, and using the %NOSVSO keyword to override it, refer to “Query Optimization Options” on the FROM clause reference page.